Oxford is committed to diversity, equity and inclusion in our organization and the community.

 Furthermore, when it comes to creating a layout which might promote collaboration among employees, neither of these options has a history of achieving the desired outcome.
 While cubicles cut employees off from each other, open offices reduce privacy leading to an inhibiting “big brother” effect.

 The ideal office layout should be a balance of privacy and spontaneous engagement.
-The question is, how can businesses most effectively create this in their floor plan?
+The question is, what does a collaborative workspace look like?
+And, how can you build a collaborative office space?

 Consider the different “work modes:” focus, collaboration, learning, and socializing.